Sources & Web Links

 Cover of American Troubadours by Mark Brend

 Fans of rock music are strongly recommended to obtain copies of these resources for any form of research - or even just for general interest.
-Particularly recommended is Mark Brend's excellent book.
+Particularly recommended is Mark Brend's excellent new book.

 Many people have written to me and have consequently added to the information on this website.
 I am grateful to you all.
 Sharing information is what the Internet is all about, so if you want to add to the various thoughts & facts given in these pages, simply drop me an e-mail.
 I do try to reply and I occasionally collect relevant e-mails and use them to update the website.